 Free at Last!

 Our mahouts are also contributors to this herding process.
-Many people ask if we have scientists who specialize in behavioral biology here, but in fact outside of our two biologists, we have 28 experts in elephant behavior: our mahouts.
+Many people ask if we have scientists who specialize in behavioural biology here, but in fact outside of our two biologists, we have 28 experts in elephant behaviour: our mahouts.
 Mahouts spend their whole lives working with elephants, and form bonds with their elephants in particular.

 Once we have strong herds here and a strong hold over Nam Pouy, the idea would be to release a new herd every few years with GPS collars on and track their progress in the wild.
 We are currently in the data collection phase of this project, setting up experiments to test the bonds of our elephants and their capability to survive in the wild.
 At the same time, we are also working to learn more about the wild population and the carrying capacity of the park to ensure that any introductions we make will only lead to improved conditions for the captive and wild elephants, as well as the ecology of the forest as a whole.